-- 11.7 Integration between new and existing communities is also important and can be helped through improved connectivity, as well as allowing for the establishment of 'a strong sense of place'. - 11.8 In the context of a changing world where pressure of global climate change and its dramatic impacts are likely to affect us all, it is essential that communities take action in their locality and wherever possible seek local solutions and implement, what may sometimes be seen as small steps to encourage developments to be more energy efficient.
-Making use of modern and renewable technologies to maximise opportunities to use fewer natural resources supporting energy efficiencies and water harvesting. - 11.9 Spixworth already has a rich variety of architectural styles and distinctiveness that helps to create a village feel.
+- 11.11 Spixworth already has a rich variety of architectural styles and distinctiveness that helps to create a village feel.
 New development should consider carefully its form and character.
-Early in the design process, the appearance and location of high quality design, sensitive to and in keeping with its surroundings, should be considered to ensure that new homes are well integrated and form part of a cohesive and visually appealing local environment. - 11.10 Local context is a key factor that should be taken into account when designing any development scheme policies in the SNP seek to encourage the use of design principles and 'best practice' in the design process.
-Scale, density of development, height of development, massing, layout, use of materials and landscaping, as well as means of enclosure, all contribute to a sense of whether the proposal 'fits in' to its surroundings. - 11.11 To drive good design, developers will be encouraged to follow the principles of 'Building for Life'.
+Early in the design process, the appearance and location of high quality design, sensitive to and in keeping with its surroundings, should be considered to ensure that new homes are well integrated and form part of a cohesive and visually appealing local environment. - 11.12 Local context is a key factor that should be taken into account when designing any development scheme.
+Policies in the SNP seek to encourage the use of design principles and 'best practice' in the design process.
+Scale, density of development, height of development, massing, layout, use of materials and landscaping, as well as means of enclosure, all contribute to a sense of whether the proposal 'fits in' to its surroundings. - 11.13 To drive good design, developers will be encouraged to follow the principles of 'Building for Life 12 (Bfl12)'.
 This is an industry standard quality assessment for well-designed homes and neighbourhoods endorsed by Government.

-- 11.12 Now in its third edition, Building for Life is about guiding better planning of new development through urban design that is safe and provides everything that should be expected for a new community. - 11.13 Design criteria, under 12-points and a question and answer checklist is used to measure the quality of new development.
-All 12 design criteria should be readily achievable and would enable a developer to be accredited with the Building for Life quality mark.

-11.14 The quality of any new development is scored using a simple 'traffic light' system:
+- 11.14 Now in its third edition, Building for Life is about guiding better planning of new development through urban design that is safe and provides everything that should be expected for a new community.
+See Appendix 3. - 11.15 Design criteria, under 12-points and a question and answer checklist is used to measure the quality of new development.
+All 12 design criteria should be readily achievable and would enable a developer to be accredited with the Building for Life quality mark. - 11.16 The quality of any new development is scored using a simple 'traffic light' system: